Find Affordable College Courses

 Ithaca, NY

-Our analysis found Cornell University to be the best school for human development and family studies students who want to pursue a degree in the United States.
-Cornell is a fairly large private not-for-profit school located in the small city of Ithaca.
+Our 2023 rankings named Cornell University the best school in the United States for human development and family studies students.
+Cornell is a very large private not-for-profit school located in the small city of Ithaca.

 While working on their degree, human development majors at Cornell accumulate an average of around $14,768 in student debt.

-Read full report on Human Development & Family Studies at Cornell University
+Full Human Development & Family Studies at Cornell University Report

 #2